September is National Chicken Month and what better way to celebrate it than cooking a delicious recipe from Irish chef Donal Skehan!

 - Cover and place in the fridge to marinate for at least 20 minutes.

 - Add the reserved lemongrass mixture, then add the curry powder and stir-fry for about 1 minute until fragrant.
-Then add the marinated chicken and stir-fry for 4–5 minutes until the pieces have a nice colour on all sides.
+Then add the marinated chicken and stir-fry for 4–5 minutes until the pieces have a nice color on all sides.

 - Pour the chicken stock into the pan and stir in the sugar.
 Simmer for a few minutes until the stock has reduced and you are left with a thick sauce.
 Serve with steamed rice and garnish with the herbs.

-Check out the video below for a step by step guide from Donal on how to make this delicious thai dish.
+Check out the video below for a step-by-step guide from Donal on how to make this delicious Thai dish: